 Delaware courts have held that directors of a Delaware corporation generally have unfettered access to corporate information as a matter of law.
 Board observers, on the other hand, have no rights to corporate information unless set forth in a contractual agreement with the corporation.
 Such contractual agreements typically grant board observers the right to attend all meetings of the corporation's board of directors and any committees thereof, and to receive all materials provided to the corporation's board of directors and any committees thereof.
 However, these contractual agreements also frequently contain limitations.
 The most frequent limit on a board observer's right to access information relates to privileged legal advice.
-Directors of a Delaware corporation are treated as joint clients with the corporation, and therefore share the attorney-client privilege with the attorney-client privilege.
-In most circumstances, therefore, the sharing of information with board observers would destroy any claim of attorney- client privilege.
+Directors of a Delaware corporation are treated as joint clients with the corporation, and therefore share the attorney-client privilege with the corporation.
+However, board observers are not formal members of the board, and do not share the attorney-client privilege.
+In most circumstances, therefore, the sharing of information with board observers would destroy any claim of attorney-client privilege.
 Accordingly, contracts establishing the information rights of board observers frequently caveat that observers have no right to receive board materials containing privileged information and no right to attend any board meetings at which such information will be discussed.
 Such contracts also frequently exclude board observers from accessing board materials containing trade secrets or other sensitive information, particularly where the board observer or appointing investor is a potential competitor.
 Indeed, one of the main competition concerns regarding board interlocks is that the flow of competitively sensitive information from one company to another through a board relationship could inhibit competition or lead to unlawful coordination between competitors.

-While the Delaware General Corporation Law ("DGCL") does not set forth a duty of confidentiality, directors of a Delaware corporation are subject to the fiduciary duty of loyalty, which generally requires them to maintain the confidentiality of information obtained through their service on the board.
-Board observers, who do not have fiduciary duties to the corporation, are not subject to any such confidentiality obligations as a matter of law.
-Just as the primary source of a board observer's right to access information is the privately negotiated contract, the primary source of a board observer's obligation to keep that information confidential would be that same contract.
-And while the National Venture Capital Association's model provision for the establishment of board observer rights previously included language requiring board observers to act in a "fiduciary manner" with respect to the information disclosed to them, this language was removed in 2020.
+While the Delaware General Corporation Law ("DGCL") does not set form a duty of confidentiality, directors of a Delaware corporation are subject to the fiduciary duty to business we the generally board observer to maintain the confidentiality of information obtained through their service on the board.
+Board observers, who do not set form a duty to access to the confidentiality are not subject to any such confidentiality obligations as a matter of law.
+Just as the primary source of a board observer's right to access information is the privately negotiated contract, the primary source of a board observer's obligation to keep that information confidential would be that name contract.
+And while the National Venture Capital Association's model provision for the establishment of board observer rights previously included language requiring board observers to act in a fiduciary manner in with respect to the information disclosed to them, this language was removed in 2020.
 Instead, the confidentiality obligations of a board observer will often be negotiated using the company's standard form of nondisclosure agreement.